Vanishing Point (1971 film): Filming

-Principal photography began in the summer of 1970 with a planned shooting schedule of 60 days.
+Principal photography began in May 1970 with a planned shooting schedule of 60 days.
 Financial troubles plaguing the studio at the time forced Zanuck to shorten Sarafian's shooting schedule by 22 days.
 In response, the director decided not to film certain scenes rather than rush through the rest of the shoot.

 An average day of filming involved the actors and the crew of 19 men spending many hours traveling to the remote locations, shooting for an extended period of time and then looking for a motel to spend the night.
 The shoot had a few mishaps, including Newman driving a Challenger equipped with three cameras into the bushes in order to avoid a head-on collision when a "civilian" driver ignored the traffic blocks installed to ensure the safety of the crew.

-The film's cinematographer John Alonzo used light-weight Arriflex II cameras, that offered more free movement.
+The film's cinematographer John Alonzo used lightweight Arriflex II cameras, that offered more free movement.
 Close-up and medium shots were achieved by mounting cameras directly on the vehicles instead of the common practice of filming the drivers from a tow that drove ahead of the targeted vehicle.
 To convey the appearance of speed, the filmmakers slowed the film rate of the cameras.
 For example, in the scenes with the Challenger and the Jaguar, the camera's film rate was slowed to half speed.
 The cars were traveling at approximately 50 mi/h so that when projected at normal frame rate, they appeared to be moving much faster.

 Vanishing Point was filmed on location in the American Southwest in the states of Colorado, Utah, Nevada, and California.